masud-src/OncoFEM/README.md

         pass
 ```
 In order to apply this scheme now, for a simple Verhulst kinetic.
 Again, it is based from the super class and should
 have some basic description at the beginning.
-Again, parameters are initialized and hold by the instance via definition
+Again, parameters are initialised and hold by the instance via definition
 in the init function.
 Due to the simplicity of the model, only the primary variables need to be loaded via the setter
 function.
 In the getter method, the actual function of the Verhulst equation is implemented and the particular
 production terms are set.
 It is possible to create interfaces to other modelling software via precice<sup>3</sup>